nanograv/PINT/CONTRIBUTING.rst

 7. Submit a pull request through the GitHub website.

-8. Check that our automatic testing "Travis CI" passes your code.
+8. Check that our automatic testing in "GitHub Actions" passes for your code.
    If problems crop up, fix them, commit the changes, and push a new version, which will automatically update the pull request::

    $ git add pint/file-i-just-fixed.py